 Mobile Swallow Studies/ FEES

 SNR is Oklahoma's only mobile swallow study provider board certified by the American Board of Swallowing and Swallowing Disorders, offering the highest level of training and expertise in the field.
-SNR's owner and chief endoscopist Tiffany Turner is one of Oklahoma's 4 adult focused board certified swallowing specialists, and the others are primarily in university/ academic settings.
+SNR's owner and chief endoscopist Tiffany Turner is one of the OK/AR/KS region's handful of adult focused board certified swallowing specialists, and the others are primarily in university/ academic settings.

 We realize not everyone is able to make it to our clinic, but we wanted the same specialty swallow studies to be available to everyone in need of our services.
 As a solution to the many inquiries we have received regarding going mobile, we are now providing fiberoptic endoscopic evaluation of swallowing (FEES) procedures to patients in skilled nursing/ home health settings.
 We are bringing the same top-notch studies that we provide at our midtown Tulsa endoscopy suite for ENTs throughout Oklahoma and surrounding states to your patients' bedside for a more thorough and cost effective solution for your onsite swallow studies.